 Sanitary ware manufacturing/production process consists of 10 steps from Body preparation to Packing.

 In Sanitary ware Manufacturing/Production process body preparation is the first step.
-In this process, Slip produced by mixing Ball clay, Silica, China clay and feldspar.
+In this process, Slip is produced by mixing Ball clay, Silica, China clay and feldspar.
 This composition is called Tri-axial body.
 Consist of Body former, Filler and flux.
 Body former is plastic material which is required to give strength at the green stage of the sanitary ware.
 The filler is non-plastic material which is going to give strength after the firing.
 Flux is a non-plastic material which added to the body to reduce the fusion temperature point of the body during firing.
 All raw materials are mixed at the proper position and brought to required physical parameters.

 Supply slip will be a mixture of virgin slip, runoff slip & scrap slip.
 This composition also will vary according to the availability of the scrap slip available and required casting rate.